DragonSenses/Algorithms/LeetCode/15-3sum/problem.md

 - **Two-pointer technique** efficiently finds pairs that sum to a specific value.

 This approach ensures that the solution is both time-efficient and avoids duplicate triplets.

+# HashSet Approach for 3Sum

+To find triplets that sum up to zero, we can adapt the hash table approach from the Two Sum solution.
+However, this approach won't work for problems like 3Sum Smaller or 3Sum Closest, where the sum isn't necessarily zero.